Apply for a suspension of parking restrictions

 - the reason you need the suspension

-- to provide a 24-hour emergency contact number
+- a 24-hour emergency contact number

 If we grant your application, you need to pay the correct fee for your council area.
 We will tell you what you need to pay.